OLED Monitors In 2024: The Current Market Status

 LG 34GS95QE

-It has FreeSync Premium Pro, G-SYNC Compatible and DisplayHDR 400 True Black certifications, but brightness capabilities are not specified.
+It has FreeSync Premium Pro, G-SYNC Compatible and DisplayHDR 400 True Black certifications.

 Acer Predator X34 X